cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Contextual_Research/Contextual_Research.md

 	* You may need to perform some initial research as a team to understand what important topics may be to consider.
 Your client’s website or other bits of information about your client organization may be a great place to start to do this planning - what is their mission?
 What recent work have they promoted?

 * Collection.
 Seek open source information - this is a broad category that can include books, studies, websites, social media.
-Again, do not soley focus on collecting information from your client.
+Do not solely focus on gathering information from your client.
 This is the time to do your homework on the topic but also to figure out the best way for your team to collect / store this information.
 Remember: we are at one of the premier research universities in the world.
 There may be a subject matter expert available at UC Berkeley who can help you navigate a complex topic.

 * Analysis.
 Perform some meaningful analysis on your topic instead of simply recalling information found online.
 For example, tell us why the education level or types of employees at the organization matter to their cybersecurity or to the Clinic’s work.
 Focus on providing the answer to “So what?
 Why does this matter?” when you provide information for your team.